What is this map?

 Where is your zone?

 This map is interactive.
 You can type your address in the search box in the upper right corner and it will zoom to your area.
-Petaluma's zones start with the letters PE and are followed by numbers.
+Petaluma's zones start with the letters PTL and are followed by numbers.
+Click here to download a viewable only version of the evacuation map.

 How do I use this map?